rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateCloudNativeRcvAzureStorageSettingInput.md

   - Rubrik Cloud Vault location region.
 For source region template type, this field will be 'UNKNOWN_AZURE_REGION'.
 For specific region template type, this field must be an Azure region supported for RCV in COOL tier.
 - cloudNativeLocTemplateType: CloudNativeLocTemplateType
   - Template type of the storage settings - SOURCE_REGION or SPECIFIC_REGION.
+- redundancy: RcvRedundancy
+  - Redundancy for the RCV location.